Tajín is an iconic Mexican chilli lime seasoning. It is tart, a bit smoky and has a mild spicy kick.

 But these dried chile powders can be tricky to track down outside Mexico and the US.
 So, try another mild, smoky chilli flake like Aleppo pepper flakes or gochugaru.
 You can even use standard red pepper flakes or a combination of cayenne pepper powder and smoked paprika.

-Or stick to only smoked paprika if you want Tajín Seasoning without the heat.
+Or stick to only paprika if you want a non-spicy Tajín Seasoning substitute.

 The seasoning label specifies sea salt, but you can use any salt you have at home.